Amireng72/MDsimul/README.md

 # MDsimul
-Herein, I will share my MD OpenMM Codes
+Herein, I will share some issues while using Mdtraj and openMM